kerryjiang/Tailf/README.md

 * **tailf mylog.txt  -l:"\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2},\d{3} \[\d+\] (?&lt;level&gt;\w{4,5})" -c:WARN=Yellow;ERROR=Red;FATAL=Red** continuously dump on the console the content of **mylog.txt** with different colors according log level as soon new lines are written into it.
 The parameter **-l** is the regex expression for extracting log level, and the parameter **-c** is the color mapping definition from level to color.

-Clone from the project Tailf of Felix Pollan in Codeplex: http://tailf.codeplex.com/
+Clone from the project Tailf of Felix Pollan in Codeplex and I made some enhancements: http://tailf.codeplex.com/